 The biggest Lunar New Year Parade in Paris takes place in the 13th arrondissement's Quartier Asiatique, home to the largest Asian residential and business community in the city.

-The parade includes a particularly rich mixture of different styles and traditions reflecting the Chinese (mostly ethnic Chinese with family roots in French Indochina), Vietnamese, Cambodian, Laotian, and other Southeast Asian heritages present in the neighborhood.
+The parade includes a particularly rich mixture of diverse styles and traditions reflecting the Chinese (mostly ethnic Chinese with family roots in French Indochina), Vietnamese, Cambodian, Laotian, and other Southeast Asian heritages present in the neighborhood.

 Take a close look at the wide variety of Lion and Dragon costumes, and you'll begin to see some of the differences.
 You'll also see a wide variety of traditional Asian clothing worn by the huge number of parade participants.